The FICE 2024 Executive Report highlights both the promise and the challenges facing the Estonian economy.

 One of the most pressing problems highlighted by the survey was increased unpredictability in policy-making.

+The lack of regulatory stability and dialogue between the public and private sectors has exacerbated uncertainty for businesses.
 Almost half of respondents (47.8%) expressed dissatisfaction with the Estonian government’s responsiveness to their concerns, particularly with regard to recent tax increases and corporate tax reforms.

 Regional disparities and the education system :